home-assistant/addons/silabs-multiprotocol/DOCS.md

 # Home Assistant Add-on: Silicon Labs Multiprotocol

+**NOTE**: This add-on has the option to automatically install the right firmware for Home Assistant Yellow and Home Assistant SkyConnect.
+Follow [this guide](https://github.com/NabuCasa/silabs-firmware/wiki/Flash-Silicon-Labs-radio-firmware-manually) to change back to a firmware that is compatible with other Zigbee software.

 ## Installation

 Follow these steps to get the add-on installed on your system: